College Audition Preparation

 Bloomington is located approximately 50 miles south of Indianapolis.
 Click on "Visiting" in the left menu for travel information.

-CAP I and II attendees may choose to stay off-campus with a parent or guardian.
+CAP attendees may choose to stay off-campus with a parent or guardian.
 Click on "Visiting" in the left menu for a list of accommodations in Bloomington.
 Click on "How to Apply" in the left menu for information about campus housing and staying off-campus.

 Parking on the Indiana University campus is by permit only except at the Atwater and Jordan parking garages, which are near the Jacobs School of Music and charge hourly rates.

-Registration is on Sunday, July 15, from 2:00-4:00 p.m., in the lobby of the Forest residence hall.
+Check-in is on Sunday, July 23, from 2:00-4:00 p.m., in the lobby of the Spruce Hall Residence Center.
 Click on "Visiting" in the left menu for a map of the I.U. campus.

 What happens there?
 You will receive a packet that contains an outline of activities for the College Audition Workshop and other information.
 If you apply early, you will be sent registration information in June.